google/WebFundamentals/src/_langs/en/updates/2015-03-12-push-notifications-on-the-open-web.markdown

   // See: http://crbug.com/463146
   event.notification.close();

-  // This looks to see if the current is already open and
+  // This looks to see if the current window is already open and
   // focuses if it is
   event.waitUntil(
     clients.matchAll({